Plan Your Visit

 Due to the timing of evening tours, it can be difficult for our staff to make adjustments when the weather forecast shifts as the day goes on.
 To more accurately gauge the weather, our policy is to cancel tours by 11am on the morning of your tour if conditions look unfavorable.
 We appreciate your understanding that you will need to keep an eye on the forecast and dress for unpredictable weather when you reserve space on any of our tours.

-We do NOT refund ticket purchases unless we have cancelled the tour due to unsafe conditions.
+We do NOT refund ticket purchases.
 We would be happy to transfer your reservation to another date and time.

 Restrooms are available at our Visitors’ Center.
 We do not have any scheduled bathroom stops along the tour, but if you need to step out in the middle of your tour, we can accommodate you.